huggingface/optimum-quanto/bench/generation/README.md

 A `evaluate_model.py` utility script is also provided to evaluate the metrics on a specific model for several quantization configurations, and output the result to a `png` barchart and/or a `json` file.

-The paragraphs below display results for some popular models.
+The paragraphs below display results for some popular models on a NVIDIA A100 GPU.

 ## facebook/opt-125m